maptime/map-accessibility-guidelines/BestPractices.md

 #### 4. Ensure links make sense out of context *[interactive maps]*:
 Every link should make sense if the link text is read by itself.
 Screen reader users may choose to read only the links on a web page.
 Certain phrases like "click here" and "more" **_must_** be avoided.

-#### 5. Ensure accessibility of non-HTML content (e.g. PDF files, Microsoft Word documents, and PowerPoint presentations) *[static maps]*:
+#### 5. Ensure accessibility of non-HTML content (e.g. PDF files, forms, Microsoft Word documents, and PowerPoint presentations) *[static maps]*:
-In addition to all of the other principles, PDF documents and other non-HTML content **_must be as accessible as possible_**.
+In addition to all of the other principles, PDF documents, forms, and other non-HTML content **_must be as accessible as possible_**.

 If you cannot make it accessible, consider using HTML instead or, at the very least, provide an accessible alternative.
-PDF documents should also include a series of tags, with organization, to make it more accessible.
-A tagged PDF file looks the same, but it is almost always more accessible to a person using a screen reader.
+PDF documents and forms should also include a series of labels, with organization, to make it more accessible.
+A PDF file with labels looks the same, but it is almost always more accessible to a person using a screen reader.

 #### 6. Allow users to skip repetitive elements on the page *[interactive maps]*:
 You should provide a method that allows users to skip navigation or other elements that repeat on every page.
 This is usually accomplished by providing a **"Skip to Main Content"** or **"Skip Navigation"** link at the top of the page which jumps to the main content of the page.
 The "Skip to" navigation allows those with screen readers to get to content easily instead of having to tab through many non-relevant pieces of information. **_Note: Half of skip links don't work as a CSS element of `display:none` disables the skip to content or the `<div id>` has changed over time._**